 - Ala Druta, regional expert consultant for adaptation

 - Yuri Matveev, regional expert consultant for mitigation

-- James Haselip, senior researcher
+- James Haselip, senior advisor

-- Paul Riemann, project associate
+- Paul Riemann, project officer

 Country / Region: Kyrgyz Republic